ksamuel/postscriptum/README.rst

     def _(context):
         print('two!')

 The two functions will be called.
-Hooks from code not using goodbye will be preserved by default for exceptions and atexit.
-Hooks from code not using goodbye for signals are replaced.
+Hooks from code not using postscriptum will be preserved by default for exceptions and atexit.
+Hooks from code not using postscriptum for signals are replaced.
 They can be restored using watch.restore_hooks().

 You can also capture sys.exit() and manual raise of SystemExit: